ARPA-SIMC/cosmo-model-training/doc/input_ic_bc.md

  /END
 ```

-the naming scheme is `igfffDDHH0000`, with `DD` equal to the number of
+the naming scheme for the input data files is `igfffDDHH0000`, with
-days of forecast and `HH` number of hours.
-For 3-hourly data up to 72
+`DD` equal to the number of days of forecast and `HH` number of
-hours it will thus look like:
+hours.
+For 3-hourly data up to 72 hours it will thus look like:

 ```
 igfff00000000